Advanced Search

 • Space Saver: Rowers although thin are long and can take up much space, but with the space saver design, you can fold it up and store out of the way once you are finished your workout.
 It won’t fit in a closet, as we noted above, but when standing its footprint is fairly compact.

-• Sturdy Construction: With its new non-folding design, the Oxford 6 (same as the Oxford 3) feels much more solid when compared to the original Oxford rower it replaces.
+• Sturdy Construction: With its new non-folding design, the Oxford 6 feels much more solid when compared to the original Oxford rower it replaces.

-• Warranty: For an affordable rower its warranty is at least reasonable, including lifetime on frame, 3 years on electronics, and 1 year on parts and labor.
+• Warranty: For an affordable rower its warranty is at least reasonable, including lifetime on frame, three years on electronics, and one year on parts and labor.

 • High Weight Capacity: Max user weight on the Horizon Oxford 3 Rower is 350 lbs, which is 50 lbs higher than the industry standard.